mistrk7/librarians-balance/README.txt

 1=YES, 0=NO.
 	/scoreboard players set cap_enchant_level libal.main 1

-This command changes the level cap to villager default trades.
-CHANGE NUMBER TO YOUR LIKING.
-	/scoreboard players set max_level_number libal.main 3

 This gives you four slots to prevent enchants on the lectern EACH COMMAND FOR EACH SLOT.
 	/data modify storage libal:books blacklist[0] set value "minecraft:your_enchant"